scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/setup/exercises.md

 ![run-workflow](images/run-workflow.png)

-Choose the `Language` exercises. `Text` creates review exercises that do not require and code knowledge.
+Choose the `Language` exercises. `Text` creates review exercises that do not require any code knowledge.
 The other options are code review exercises specific to a particular programming language.

 ![language](images/language.png)